Diaries of Signalman W H L Woodgate spanning November 1941 to October 1945 - Part 11

 had our meal off the train

-and had a walk of about 100ft.
+and had a walk of about 100 yds

-these brilliant uniforms we
+these brilliant uniforms.?
+We

 see our first working elephant